-For up to date information about current discounts and scholarships click here to see "Discounts and Scholarships" located on our 2018 Summer Camps page.
+For up to date information about current discounts and scholarships click here to see "Discounts and Scholarships" located on our current Summer Camps page.

 What is the procedure and deadline to apply for Areteem Institute's Summer Camp?
 Where do I send application materials?